The UPSC exam is one of the most prestigious and tough exams to crack in our country.

 The Asian Infrastructure Investment Bank’s composition is as follows:

 The Board Of Directors

-- The Board of Directors consists of twelve members, nine of whom are elected by the Governors to represent regional members and three of whom are elected by the Governors to represent non-regional members.
+- The Board of Directors consists of twelve members.
+Out of these members, nine are elected by the Governors to represent regional members and three are elected by the Governors to represent non-regional members.
 These twelve members shall not include any members of the Board of Governors.